Lesson Plan - Get It!

 During the Vietnam War, the U.S. once again drafted young men into the military, causing college-age students to take up the protest slogan first used during WWII.

 Old enough to fight, Old enough to vote!

-Just like during WWII, young people did not believe politicans should be allowed to send them to war if they were not allowed to be included in the political process by voting.
+Just like during WWII, young people did not believe politicians should be allowed to send them to war if they were not allowed to be included in the political process by voting.

 - What made the protests during the Vietnam War different?

-Unlike World War II, this war was seen as useless and unwinnable by many people.
+Unlike World War II, many people saw this war as useless and unwinnable.
 It did not evoke the same sort of patriotism as previous wars had.